Anshkumardev/anshkumardev/README.md

 🎓 **Data Scientist | M.S. in Data Science @ University of Arizona**

-I'm a data scientist with a strong foundation in artificial intelligence, machine learning, and scalable data engineering.
-With research and industry experience across India and the U.S., I specialize in building robust pipelines, deploying real-time ML systems, and extracting actionable insights from complex datasets.
+I'm a data scientist with a passion for turning complex data into real-world impact.
+My work spans across AI research, cloud-native pipelines, and scalable machine learning systems.
+With hands-on experience in both industry and academia across the U.S. and India, I focus on building intelligent solutions that are robust, interpretable, and deployable.
+Whether it's optimizing healthcare models, analyzing sensor networks, or enhancing e-commerce strategies, I thrive on solving meaningful problems with data.

 ---

 ## 💼 Professional Highlights

-- 🔍 Designed predictive models integrating computer vision and RNNs to forecast aquifer water levels.
+- 👁️‍🗨️ Built deep learning models using computer vision and RNNs to predict aquifer water levels from imagery and time-series sensor data.
-- 🧪 Enhanced diabetes prediction accuracy by 15% using Bayesian optimization and ensemble learning.
+- 💉 Improved diabetes risk prediction accuracy by 15% through ensemble learning and Bayesian hyperparameter tuning.
-- 🚀 Built cloud-native ETL pipelines on Azure and AWS, enabling real-time analytics for e-commerce and healthcare.
+- ☁️ Designed and deployed scalable ETL pipelines on Azure and AWS, integrating multi-source data for real-time analytics in healthcare and e-commerce.
-- 📊 Developed dashboards in Power BI and Tableau for data storytelling and executive decision-making.
+- 📈 Created interactive dashboards in Power BI and Tableau, helping researchers and business teams explore trends and make informed decisions.
+- 🔍 Fine-tuned RoBERTa for multi-label emotion detection on 28K+ text entries, reducing training time by 40% and boosting performance by 12%.
+- 🤖 Built a real-time object detection system using YOLOv5 and OpenCV, achieving 85%+ mAP on thermal imagery for ADAS applications.
+- 📱 Developed an Android OCR app for Hindi text extraction, translation, and summarization using Pegasus XSUM and Google APIs.
+- 🛠️ Optimized relational database schemas for fleet analytics, reducing query latency by 40% and supporting predictive modeling in self-service rentals.
 ---

 ## 🛠️ Technical Proficiencies